Paul Dana: Death

 In the practice session for the first race of the 2006 IndyCar Series season, at Homestead-Miami Speedway, Dana collided with Ed Carpenter's disabled car after Carpenter's tire went flat, thrusting Carpenter's car into a retaining wall, before it slid to the bottom of the track.
 Dana, in the Rahal-Letterman car, was told to "go low" by his spotter.
 Slow-motion footage showed that Dana had hit debris from Carpenter's car just before impact.

 ABC/ESPN's telemetry indicated Dana's car hit Carpenter's car at about 176 mi/h, while Scott Sharp, who was running alongside Dana, reported that he had slowed to approximately 50 mi/h by the time of Dana's impact.

 Dana was transported to Jackson Memorial Hospital, where he died due to complications from injuries sustained in the crash.
-He was 30 years old, and was survived by his wife Tonya.
+He was 30 years old, and was surrounded by his wife Tonya.
 The morning of his death, Dana's wife found out she was expecting their first child.

 After his death, Dana's teammates Buddy Rice and Danica Patrick did not compete in the race as a mark of respect for their deceased teammate.

+Dana's death raised questions over his qualifications to compete and IndyCar's process to approve inexperienced drivers.
+Journalist Robin Miller wrote that, "the majority of veterans were wary of Dana's pedigree."

 During a show on March 27, 2006, an emotional David Letterman paused during his monologue to offer his condolences to Dana's family:It's not hard to imagine the despair and sorrow that Paul Dana's wife, Tonya, and the rest of his family are feeling now, and I want them to know that they have the thoughts and the prayers of myself, the entire Rahal-Letterman team, and the entire racing community and, hopefully, that will give them the slightest amount of comfort.
 I did not know Paul personally but we were all proud to have him on our team and are deeply saddened by his tragic passing at such a young age.